code-in-the-cup/gobbledegook/README.md

 # Integration into your own app

-Think of Gobbledegook as a template BLE library.
-You're expected to modify `Server.cpp` and replace the example services with your own.
-Once you've customized your services, the rest is easy.
+Gobbledegook used to be a template BLE library.
+Now you're expected to pass a lambda that will configure the whole GATT.
+Rest is just "magick".

-Just link against `libggk.a` and include `include/Gobbledegook.h` to access the public API in your app.
+Just link against `libggk.a` and include headers of `include/*` to access the public API in your app.
 You may notice that the public interface isn't documented here.
 Instead, it is documented in `include/Gobbledegook.h`.

 You can use `standalone.cpp` as a reference on how to get things setup in your code.